 Most of the cast ends up corresponding with someone.
 Dr. Venture is Jonny Quest as an adult, his father was Doc Savage.
 Visually he's based on Benton Quest... somewhat.
 Mostly the beard.

-Rusty's boy adventurer support group is composed of Action Johnny (Jonny Quest), middle-aged murder suspects Lance and Dale Hale (the Hardy Boys), Ro-Boy (Astro Boy), and the first Robin (who is now fat and broke).
+Rusty's boy adventurer support group is composed of Action Johnny (Jonny Quest), middle-aged murder suspects Lance and Dale Hale (the Hardy Boys), Ro-Boy (Astro Boy), and the first Wonder Boy (Robin, the Boy Wonder), who is now fat and broke.

 And yet it's implied, as well as being outright stated, that (at least some of) the real characters exist in-universe, like the Quest family, as well as Daphne and Velma.
-Even odder when you consider characters like Rusty and the fake Scooby Gang in season 2 are parodies of certain real life counterparts (Johnny Quest and, well...the Scooby Gang, respectively.)
+Even odder when you consider characters like Rusty and the fake Scooby Gang in season 2 are parodies of certain real life counterparts (Jonny Quest and, well...the Scooby Gang, respectively.) which gets even weirder when one considers that Jonny Quest and Rusty have met several times.

 Cargo Cult: The season three episode "What Goes Down Must Come Up", where a group of chemically addled children trapped in an underground bunker derive their entire culture from punchcard recordings Jonas Venture made to educate Rusty in the event of a nuclear apocalypse... and VH-1 Classic.

-Caught with Your Pants Down: One episode has the Monarch watching Dr. Girlfriend seducing Dr. Venture on a video monitor.
-He starts rubbing his chest, his hand drifts downward... and stops abruptly when a henchman passes through.
+Caught with Your Pants Down: In 'Midlife Chrysalis' the Monarch watches Dr. Girlfriend seducing Dr. Venture on a video monitor.
+He starts rubbing his chest, his hand drifts downward... and he stops abruptly when a henchman passes through.

 Celibate Hero: Deconstructed with Col. Bud Manstrong, who is so sexually repressed that his girlfriend cheats on him with Brock Samson.
 He's shown to be a complete Mama's Boy too, and it is later revealed that his mother's an Evil Matriarch whose bullying of her son has caused him to repress any and all sexual desires, to the point of having a Heroic BSOD when said girlfriend gives him a handjob right before she dies.